 In 2015, the University of Minnesota School of Dentistry modified its initial dental therapy educational program to become a dual degree Bachelor of Science in Dental Hygiene (BSD)/Master of Dental Therapy (MDT) program.
 Graduates of this program perform dental assessments and treatments that go beyond those of dental hygienists or dental assistants but are still more limited in scope than those provided by dentists.
+The Dental Therapy program is currently undergoing review by the Commission on Dental Accreditation.

 In 2006, Minnesota State approved a Master of Science degree in oral health practice, offered by Metropolitan State University.
 The program admits baccalaureate-prepared dental hygienists with significant clinical experience and prepares them to deliver a carefully designed scope of practice in a range of underserved settings.
 The practice model is team-centered and governed by detailed collaborative management agreements with practicing Minnesota dentists.
-These programs will help to provide professionals to work with underserved populations within Minnesota.
+These programs provide professionals to work with underserved populations within Minnesota.